 Tackling the Hospital Financial Blindspot

 Forward-thinking hospitals and health systems are doing their best to tackle a serious but common financial blindspot in the provider world called, “physician spend” – the total dollar amount a hospital spends on their physician arrangements.

 Why is this a blindspot?
 Because physician spend data – which represents millions, sometimes billions of dollars – is usually siloed within organizations, garnering very little attention.
 And the underlying processes driving this data – specifically, tracking physician time logs and corresponding payments to those doctors – are typically paper-based, complicated and sometimes not in scope with a physician's specific contract.

 Ludi’s DocTime Technology Suite is designed to effectively measure what you’re spending on your physician contracts, enterprise-wide, by helping you automate two critical processes within your operations: physician time log documentation and corresponding payments to those doctors.
 Our technology was designed for physicians with direct feedback by physicians.
 And, being a data-obsessed team, we constantly look for patterns and trends to help drive meaningful results for your organization.

 The Numbers Speak for Themselves

-We conducted a hospital market survey in 2018 and found a couple of concerning trends in the way hospitals measure physician spend and related operations today:
+We recently conducted a hospital market survey and found a couple of concerning trends in the way hospitals measure physician spend and related operations today:

 27 percent of hospitals still do not collect time logs for physician administrative work, which violates Federal laws.